Sports News Roundup: Soccer-Mbappe-Messi double act earns PSG comeback win against Leipzig; Rugby-Whitelock takes over All Blacks captaincy as team prepares for U.S. clash and more | Sports-Games

 Tennis-Djokovic will need to be vaccinated to play Australian Open: minister

-All players who want a visa to compete in the Australian Open will need to be fully vaccinated for COVID-19, the country's immigration minister said on Wednesday, putting Novak Djokovic's title defence and Grand Slam record bid in doubt.
-Djokovic, who is level with Roger Federer and Rafa Nadal on 20 Grand Slam titles, has declined to reveal his vaccination status, and said he is unsure if he will defend his Australian Open crown.
+Novak Djokovic will not be able to enter Australia to defend his Australian Open title unless he is fully vaccinated for COVID-19, the country's immigration minister said on Wednesday, putting the Serb's Grand Slam record bid in doubt.
+World number one Djokovic, who is level with Roger Federer and Rafa Nadal on 20 Grand Slam titles, has declined to reveal his vaccination status, and said he is unsure if he will defend his Australian Open crown.

 Olympics-Beijing lights flame, to be first city to host summer, winter games